multitaskdnn-mobisys2020/NeuralWeightVirtualization/README.md

 Inference accuracy: 0.849647
 ```

-## 5) In-Memory Multitask Execution vs. No In-Memory Multitask Execution
+## 5) In-Memory Execution (ours) vs. No In-Memory Execution (previous)
 Once the weight virtualization is completed, the virtual weight-pages that will be shared between the DNNs are generated (*virtual_weight_page.npy*) and loaded into the GPU RAM.
 By using the virtual weight pages, the DNNs are executed entirely in the GPU RAM, which enables fast and responsive execution of the DNNs.

-We compare the DNN switching (weight parameter loading) and execution time of the in-memory multitask execution against the not virtualized baseline DNNs that perform the DNN switching (restoring the saved weight parameters) and execution by using the secondary storage module (e.g., HDD or SSD) as done in many state-of-the-art DNNs today.
+We compare the DNN switching (weight parameter loading) and execution time of the in-memory multitask execution against the non-virtualized baseline DNNs that perform the DNN switching (restoring the saved weight parameters) and execution based on a secondary storage module (e.g., HDD or SSD) as done in many state-of-the-art DNNs today.

 First, the in-memory execution is performed by the following Python script (i.e., *in-memory_execute.py*) that executes 30 random DNNs and measures the DNN switching and execution time.
-The result show that the total DNN switching time and execution time for the 30 DNN execution are 3.919 ms and 4443.045 ms, respectively.
+The result show that the total DNN switching time and execution time of the 30 DNN execution are 3.919 ms and 4443.045 ms, respectively.

 ```sh
 $ python in-memory_execute.py